JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 Charliecloud recommends a version of 4.4 or later.

 You'll also need a C compiler and some basic software tools.
 These may already be installed if you are using an HPC system or a linux PC.
 However, if you are starting from a bare installation, such as a Vagrant virtual machine or a cloud computing instance (e.g. Amazon EC2), you may need to install these yourself.
-On ubuntu or Debian systems you can do this with:
+On Ubuntu or Debian systems you can do this with:

 .. code:: bash

   sudo apt-get update
   sudo apt-get install build-essential python

 Or, on CentOS, Fedora, Amazon Linux, and similar systems, you might instead enter:

 .. code:: bash

   sudo yum update